-"If you go to CNN or Google or Reuters and look up any country in Africa, nine times out of 10 what you read is something horrible, horrific and tragic almost everyday,” Oyéjidé says.
-He hopes to convey an authentic, honest point of view about Africa not marred by catastrophe.
+"If you go to CNN or Google or Reuters and look up any country in Africa, nine times out of 10 what you read is something horrible, horrific, and tragic almost every day," Oyéjidé says.

-Honesty and transparency are trademarks of this cool company.
-“Sadly, the vast majority of companies who do this will go to somewhere like Asia where they can get super cheap labor," Oyéjidé says.
+"Sadly, the vast majority of companies who do this will go to somewhere like Asia where they can get super-cheap labor," Oyéjidé says.
 But that's not how he prefers to play it.
-He likes to know who's making his stuff and at the same time be sure they're able to make a living, “as opposed to some ghost thing where you send materials overseas to some kid in a dungeon."
+He likes to know who's making his clothes and, at the same time, be sure they're able to make a living "as opposed to some ghost thing where you send materials overseas to some kid in a dungeon."

 "I think it's a company with a conscience," Oyéjidé says, "but not any more of a conscience than a regular person."